 The YSE/SOM Joint Degree Program is the oldest of its kind in the United States.
 It was started in 1982 with the mission to create thoughtful, passionate and informed leaders equipped with practical skills - from finance to forestry.

 A two-year degree program in business administration or environmental management.

-The Yale School of Forestry & Environmental Studies offers four distinct Master’s degree tracks, with a specialization in business and the environment: Environmental Management, Environmental Science, Forestry and Forestry Science.
+The Yale School of the Environment offers four distinct Master’s degree tracks, with a specialization in business and the environment: Environmental Management, Environmental Science, Forestry, and Forestry Science.
 Each of these tracks requires two years; opportunities for electives depends on the chosen program.
-For further information, please visit the Yale F&ES website.
+For further information, please visit the YSE website.

 The Center is available to help students enrolled in one of these programs who are interested in pursuing a degree focused on the intersection of business and the environment.